page title icon Don’t Run From Conflict and Obstacles

 I’ve been working on a physical product that will help you start a morning routine that only takes 20 minutes.
 Branching out into product development is uncharted territory for me.
 I have to fight against my natural inclination to put aside work and tackle the hard stuff later.
 But because of my personal growth journey, I’ve conditioned myself to push through it.

 The way that I have been working to overcome my natural tendencies to avoid conflict has been through my mindset training.
-I am working on myself to accept and expect challenges, and reframe them as a good thing…even a necessary thing.
-Because when you try to be more and do more…that growth will inevitably lead to more challenges to overcome.
-So it’s a sign that you are heading in the right direction.
+I am working on myself to accept and expect challenges and reframe them as a good thing…even a necessary thing.
+When you try to be more and do more, that growth will inevitably lead to more challenges to overcome.
+So, it’s a sign that you are heading in the right direction.

 Conflict and Obstacles Are a Sign That You’re Pushing Yourself

 Recently, I listened to a podcast interview that Ed Mylett had with Dean Graziosi.
 The basic gist of the interview was that you want conflict and obstacles in your life and business.
 Not necessarily crippling ones.
-But you want challenges in your life because they keep you sharp and growing.
+But you want challenges because they keep you sharp and growing.
 This is actually a sign that you are pushing yourself outside of your comfort zone and trying new things.
 You may not even succeed with the new things you are doing, but simply trying is important.
+Failing through your challenges often helps you resolve issues in the future.

 In the interview, they pointed out that trust fund kids never have to work a day in their lives.
 Some choose to work because they have a natural hunger for achievement and still want to do great things.
 But, many who choose not to work…essentially no clear purpose or progress…end up getting into a lot of trouble and making a mess of their lives.